Improve automatic carryover to be more strict - when bugs relate to individual steps within test details

 In the examples you mentioned carry-over works as expected but is carrying over issues which are not related because they refer to different steps within that job.
 A way to remedy that from the side of tests is to split the tests into more modules.
 A way to improve that from the side of openQA itself might be to configure the automatic carry over to look at steps and not only modules, maybe paired with some fuzziness, e.g. if still fails in step N+-1.

-#7 Updated by asmorodskyi over 2 years ago
+#7 Updated by asmorodskyi about 4 years ago

 another approach - can we somehow detect reason of failure ?
 I mean when we writing into log "Test died in ..." ?
 We can standardize this into some structure like :